Climate and Average Weather Year Round in Kigali Rwanda

 The average daily incident shortwave solar energy experiences some seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.4 months, from July 3 to September 16, with an average daily incident shortwave energy per square meter above 6.1 kWh.
-The brightest day of the year is August 15, with an average of 6.3 kWh.
+The brightest month of the year in Kigali is August, with an average of 6.3 kWh.

 The darker period of the year lasts for 1.4 months, from April 5 to May 16, with an average daily incident shortwave energy per square meter below 5.4 kWh.
-The darkest day of the year is May 2, with an average of 5.2 kWh.
+The darkest month of the year in Kigali is April, with an average of 5.3 kWh.

 For the purposes of this report, the geographical coordinates of Kigali are -1.950 deg latitude, 30.059 deg longitude, and 5,059 ft elevation.